Articles and Presentations

 By Donald Jacobson and Shelley Safian

-Editor's note: This is the sixth and final installment of a multi-part series on job hunting.
+Editor's note: This is the fifth of a multi-part series on job hunting.
+Next month: negotiating the offer.

 For more interesting articles visit DC Velocity at www.dcvelocity.com